anshshah23/learning-react/README.md

 ## Beginner Level:

 1. **HTML/CSS/JavaScript Fundamentals:**
    - Ensure a solid grasp of these foundational web technologies.
+We shall be assuming you already know the basics in order to understand the core topics and make the process💻 easier!

 2. **Understanding ES6+:**
    - Learn modern JavaScript features used in React, like arrow functions, classes, destructuring, etc.